 What is an Audiologist?

-An audiologist is a university-trained professional with skills to perform diagnostic assessments of hearing and balance and to perform rehabilitative therapies for hearing and balance disorders.
+An audiologist is a University-trained professional with an advanced doctorate degree and skills to perform diagnostic assessments of hearing and balance and rehabilitative therapies for hearing and balance disorders.
 Audiologists evaluate all ages from infants to seniors by conducting non invasive office tests to determine the nature and origin of an individual's hearing loss or balance impairment.
-They also prescribe and fit hearing aids, hearing assistive technologies, custom ear plugs and molds, and other ear items.
+We also prescribe and fit hearing aids, hearing assistive technologies, custom ear plugs and molds, and other ear items.